erikmoh/ambulance-optimization/README.md

   - Simulation: Main simulation class
   - SimulationApp: Runnable app with UI
   - SimulationController: JavaFx controller for app
-- Parameters: All parameters that is used in simulation and optimization
+- Parameters: All parameters that is used in simulation and optimization (all combinations are not possible)

 scripts:
 - contains python scripts